SlavaMelanko/cpp20/README.md

 `char8_t` is a new fundamental type to capture UTF-8 data that

-- Never aliases with other types
+- Never aliases with other types because it is a distinct type

-- Is always unsigned
   ```cpp
   cout << std::boolalpha
     << is_same_v<char, char8_t> << ' '